 The character set permitted in the components needs to be restricted in order that strings formed by concatenating components can be parsed.
 For the purposes of this scoping exercise, it will be assumed that the components will be used in URLs, punctuated by "/", "=", ":", and "?", and in the names of files delivered to users, punctuated by "." and "".
-Thus, none of these characters can be permitted within the component values and so the permitted characters will be: a-z, A-Z, 0-9, and "-".
+Thus, none of these characters can be permitted within the component values.
+Other characters will also be excluded at this time, so the permitted characters will be: a-z, A-Z, 0-9, and "-".